vaaroncarrasco/APEX-QA/README.md

 I have added a search/ folder with each searchBar.cy.js because just before sending the exercise Cypress is now acting weird :/
 They pass when running each in a single file.
 I do not know why, I'll do some research on that.

+Thought it had something to do with the beforeEach, that's why I created a command to go to /tienda/home

 I'll keep the searchBar.cy.js file thoguh

 By the way, the home.cy.js is meant to fail in the last assertion